 Hope Center for the Arts (or HOPE) has been serving adults with disabilities through the use of the arts for over 40 years.
 Their students have intellectual and physical disabilities that limit their ability to communicate and interact with others.

-HOPE provides students with an outlet and teaches them the skills to communicate through the use of the arts, including music, painting, dance, and crafts, among many other skills and services to support and enrich their lives.
+HOPE provides students with an outlet and teaches them the skills to communicate using the arts, including music, painting, dance, and crafts, among many other skills and services to support and enrich their lives.

-With the help of HOPE, many students have not only learned skills to interact with others but have also honed their abilities to the point where their paintings and sculptures have been showcased in arts shows throughout California.
+With the help of HOPE, many students have not only learned skills to interact with others, but have the opportunity to take pride in their paintings and sculptures that have been showcased in arts shows throughout California.

-The transition to a virtual format for HOPE, while successful, has been a struggle financially.
-As a 501(c)(3) non-profit organization, HOPE relies heavily on the generous donations of the community in order to continue to provide the services these students need.
+The transition to a virtual format for HOPE and now back to in-person, while successful, has been a struggle financially.
+As a 501(c)(3) non-profit organization, HOPE relies heavily on the generous donations of the community to continue to provide the services these students need.
 Like many non-profit organizations, donations during COVID have dipped.

 In typical TCL fashion, we not only donated TVs, but also became an official sponsor and have not looked back since!